QuantEcon/lecture-source-py/source/rst/mccall_model.rst

     mcm = McCallModel()

-    fig, ax = plt.subplots(figsize=(9, 6.5))
+    fig, ax = plt.subplots()
     plot_value_function_seq(mcm, ax)
     plt.show()

+You can see that convergence is occuring: successive iterates are getting closer together.

-Here's a more serious iteration effort, that continues until measured deviation between successive iterates is below `tol`.
+Here's a more serious iteration effort to compute the limit, which continues until measured deviation between successive iterates is below `tol`.

-We'll be using JIT compilation via Numba to turbocharge our loops
+We'll be using JIT compilation via Numba to turbocharge our loops.

 .. code-block:: python3